Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation

-Seventy-one percent of the analytic cohort (86,196 individuals) received a first COVID-19 vaccine dose by May 9, 2021.
-Of these, 84,182 (98\%) completed a full course of vaccine.
-Among completers, 75,145 individuals (89\%) received two doses of Pfizer, 8,116 (10\%) received two doses of Moderna, 849 (1\%) received two doses of AstraZeneca, 55 ($<1\%$) received one dose of Janssen, and 17 ($<1\%$) received mixed vaccine brands across their two doses.
+The analytic cohort comprised $n=110{,}623$ individuals who met eligibility criteria for trial zero.
+Seventy-one percent of the analytic cohort ($78{,}774$ individuals) received a first COVID-19 vaccine dose by May 9, 2021.
+Of these, $76{,}675$ $(97\%)$ completed a full course of vaccine according to the recommended dosing schedule associated with the brand of first vaccine dose received.
+Among completers, $69{,}036$ individuals $(90\%)$ received two doses of Pfizer, $7{,}250$ $(9\%)$ received two doses of Moderna, $346$ $(<1\%)$ received two doses of AstraZeneca, and $43$ $(<1\%)$ received one dose of Janssen.

 Panels (a) and (b) of Figure \ref{contourPlots} display the estimated VE surface from two perspectives.
-Corresponding VE point estimates and $95\%$ CIs for select trials and times since vaccination are displayed in Table \ref{resTable}.
+Corresponding standardized VE point estimates and pointwise $95\%$ CIs for select trials and times since vaccination are displayed in Table \ref{resTable}.
 For all trials, the estimated VE curve tended to peak around weeks 15-20 after first vaccination.
 These results are consistent with the hypothesized biological mechanism of protection of COVID-19 vaccines, as vaccine induced antibodies from a two-dose regimen tend to increase 6-8 weeks after the second dose and then slowly decline thereafter \citep{Ebinger}.
-For fixed time since vaccination, the VE estimates tended to decrease with trial, suggesting possible waning of VE over calendar time.
-A generalized Wald test for linear departure from $H_0$ yielded a one-sided $P$-value of $0.097$, providing some evidence that VE may be heterogeneous across trials.
+For fixed time since vaccination, the standardized VE estimates tended to decrease with trial number.
+This suggests a possible decline in VE over calendar time that is not attributable to variation in the distributions of measured covariates across the emulated-trial populations.
+The hypothesis test of (\ref{HnaughtSeq0}) (with $K_J=33)$ yielded a one-sided $P$-value of $0.05$, providing evidence against the null that $VE^s_j(k)$ is homogeneous across trials.

 Figures 2a-2b reveal greater uncertainty in VE estimates in later trials and at later times since vaccination.
 This could be due to several factors.
-Excepting those who age into the analytic cohort (and therefore participate in later but not earlier trials), each successive trial cohort is nested in the previous one.
-Thus, cohort size tended to diminish over calendar time.
+Each successive trial cohort was nested in the previous one; thus, cohort size diminished over calendar time.
 Within each trial, the number of observations at risk decreased over time on trial due to accumulation of events and censoring.
-Lower vaccine uptake in later trials led to generally smaller estimated propensity scores and, in turn, to more extreme inverse probability weights \citep{ColeHernan2008}.
+Lower vaccine uptake in later trials led to generally more extreme estimated IP weights for vaccinated records in later trials.